 - Mulangu S, Dodd LE, Davey RT, et al. A Randomized, Controlled Trial of Ebola Virus Disease Therapeutics.
 N Engl J Med.
 2019;381(24):2293-2303.
 [PMID:31774950]

 Comment: A total of 681 patients with Ebola virus were randomly assigned in a 1:1:1:1 ratio to 1) triple monoclonal antibody ZMapp, or 2) remdesivir, or 3) a single monoclonal antibody MAb114, or 4) the triple monoclonal antibody REGN-EB3.
 At the interim analysis, data showed the superiority of MAb114 and REGN-EB3 to ZMapp and remdesivir with respect to mortality.
 At that point, patients were re-assigned only to the MAb114 and REGN-EB3 and remdesivir arm was terminated.
-Mortality at 28-days in remdesivir arm was 53.1% vs. 49.7% in ZMapp vs. 35.1% in Mab114 vs. 33.5% in REGN-EB3.A total of 9 adverse events occurred in the remdesivir arm that were not related to the underlying Ebola virus disease.
+Mortality at 28-days in remdesivir arm was 53.1% vs. 49.7% in ZMapp vs. 35.1% in Mab114 vs. 33.5% in REGN-EB3.A total of 9 adverse events occurred in the remdesivir arm that was not related to the underlying Ebola virus disease.

 Official website of the Johns Hopkins Antibiotic (ABX), HIV, Diabetes, and Psychiatry Guides, powered by Unbound Medicine.
 Johns Hopkins Guide App for iOS, iPhone, iPad, and Android included.
 Complete Product Information.